-At the signing of this Agreement or during the first pay period of December in any year an employee shall be permitted to sell back to the City all accrued compensatory hours that are in excess of forty (40) hours.
-These excess compensatory hours shall be paid at the rate in effect for that employee at that time.
+At the signing of this Agreement or during the first pay period of December in any year an employee shall be permitted to sell back to the City all accrued compensatory.
+These compensatory hours shall be paid at the rate in effect for that employee at that time.

-It is expressly understood that the right to schedule compensatory time off is reserved by the Chief of the Police Department or his/her designee in order to provide for the effective operation of the department.
+It is expressly understood that the right to schedule compensatory time off is reserved by the Chief of the Police Department or their designee in order to provide for the effective operation of the department.
+It is also understood that the use of compensatory time is subject to the requirements set forth in section 16.7, Use of Benefit Time.